signorrayan/RedTeam_toolkit/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 # RedTeam Toolkit
-Red Team Toolkit is an Open-Source Django Offensive Web-App which is keeping the useful offensive tools used in the red-teamming together for the security specialist to identify vulnerabilities.
+Red Team Toolkit is an Open-Source Django Offensive Web-App containing useful useful offensive tools used in the red-teamming together for the security specialist to identify vulnerabilities.

-This project has tried to use open-source projects such as nmap, rustscan, dirsearch, shreder, circl, crowbar, etc which will be a powerful toolkit together.
+The open-source projects such as nmap, rustscan, dirsearch, shreder, circl, crowbar, etc are used what will be a powerful toolkit together.

 \
 **Currently it supports the following options:**